Can I write my own Will? Oxford

 Also, by leaving behind a signed and witnessed will, you guarantee that the people you love and care about will have nothing to worry about after your demise as you will have provided for them.

 Many people put off writing a will until it is too late.
 This is understandable, perhaps, as nobody likes to think about dying.
 Nevertheless, making a will is vitally important to ensure there are no financial complications after your death, and to avoid worry for loved ones during an already stressful time.

-When looking to make a will, a question often asked is “can I write my own will?”
+When looking to make a will, a question often asked is “can I create my own will?”

-The simple answer is yes, a person is allowed to write their own will.
+The simple answer is yes, a person is allowed to write their own.
 Whether this is the best option is not so straightforward.

 Often, the main motivation for writing your own will is cost.
-Will writing kits can be bought over the counter, or downloaded online, for very little money.
+Writing kits can be bought over the counter, or downloaded online, for very little money.
 However, for a number of reasons, these kits could end up costing you money.

-These “do it yourself” wills might be completed incorrectly, some questions can be difficult to understand, or inadvertently missed, and your answers could be misinterpreted.
-All these things could lead to the will being contested, and would need the involvement of a solicitor.
+These “do it yourself” they might be completed incorrectly, some questions can be difficult to understand, or inadvertently missed, and your answers could be misinterpreted.
+All these things could lead to it being contested, and would need the involvement of a solicitor.

 Using a legal professional would ensure that your will is completed correctly and not open to any misunderstanding.
 Any discussions and information would be documented, considerably reducing the chances of your will being contested.

 Can I Create My Own Will UK?

 Do You Need a Lawyer To Make a Will?